Presentation: Intro to Design Patterns

 • Consequences - good and back effects of this solution

-• Example - at least one example of using the pattern
+• Example - an example of using the pattern

 Principles & Goals Motivate Patterns